KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## Coverage Report

 For each Python/Django combination, tox will also show a coverage report.
 The report will show the percentage of coverage for each file.
 Files with 100% coverage will be ignored.
-To see the line numbers missing coverage, add the `--show-missing` flag.

 Example coverage report